Pippadi/combadge/hardware/pcb/README.md

 I still need to verify whether 250mA is enough for the entire combadge (it better be; it's running off a battery).
 I'm hoping decoupling capacitors will take care of any current spikes the ESP32 and speakers may need.

+You'll need the symbol and PCB footprint for the [Si2342DS](https://www.vishay.com/en/product/63302/).